dward2/BME547/Resources/Databases/mlab.md

 the `dbnames` that you created in your connect strings, and within each database, you will see any MongoModel `class` you created in your code.

+### Adding another a database user.
+   a.
+Click on "Database Access" in the left-hand list.
+   b.
+Make sure the "Database Users" sub-tab is selected.
+Then click "Add New Database User" button.
+   c.
+Select the Password Authentication Method
+   d.
+Complete the username field, select a password (__remember this__), choose "Read and write to any database", and click "Add User".